bjornregnell/taggy/README.md

 # How to use `taggy`?

-* See example usage of `taggy` below, with [`scala-cli`](https://scala-cli.virtuslab.org/) that automatically downloads `taggy` as a Github dependency.
+* See example usage of `taggy` below using the new [`scala` runner](https://www.scala-lang.org/blog/2024/08/22/scala-3.5.0-released.html) that can automatically download `taggy` as a Github dependency.

-* Copy-paste the text below and save it in a file called `my-slides.scala` in an empty new folder and do `scala-cli run .` in that folder.
+* Copy-paste the text below and save it in a file called `my-slides.scala` or similar in an empty new folder and do `scala-cli run .` in that folder.
 ```scala
 //> using scala 3.5.0
 //> using dep "taggy:taggy:1.0.0,url=https://github.com/bjornregnell/taggy/releases/download/v1.0.0/taggy_3-1.0.0.jar"